+the same way Georgian students do.
+To the extent that some financial support is not coming from Government but University funds, their claim should be considered by the University as fair academic conduct.

+Evidences/indicators

-- o Internal Regulations - o Interview with Programme Administration
+Internal Regulations Interview with Programme Administration Interview with Students Interview with alumni

-8

-0 Interview with Students

-0 Interview with alumni

-Recon nmendations:
+D

+Recommendations:

-Sugges stions for programme development:
+Suggestions for programme development:

-0 IBSU should consider extending merit based financial awards to foreign students as well.
+IBSU should consider extending merit based financial awards to foreign students as well

-Best P ractices (if applicable):
+Best Practices (if applicable):

-- C 1.
-1

-In case e of accredited programme, significant accomplishments and/or progress
+In case of accredited programme, significant accomplishments and/or progress

-Evalua ation
+Evaluation

 ⊠ Complies with requirements

-☐ Substantially complies with requirements
+$\square$ Substantially complies with requirements

 ☐ Partially complies with requirements

-Does not comply with requirements

-□ Does not comply with requirements
+☐ Does not comply with requirements

 3.2 Academic staff workload scheme includes individual work with students

 Descriptive summary and analysis of compliance with standard requirements

 The academic staff workload scheme, according to their work contracts, includes time devoted to individual work with students.
 In all academic matters, the students feel free to approach a member of the faculty for assistance.
 The date and time of the consultation is also indicated in the syllabus of the particular course (2 hours per week) and shows in the electronic system.

 Depending on the subject, usage of consultation hours by students varies.
-Interviewed students reported that professors are easily accessible and responsive and can easily communicate with them for assistance in academic matters.
+Interviewed students reported that professors are easily accessible and responsive and can easily communicate with them for

+assistance in academic matters.

 Evidences/indicators

 o Programme Syllabi

 o Interview with Academic Staff

 o Interview with Students'

 o Interview with Alumni

 Recommendations:

 Suggestions for programme development:

 Best Practices (if applicable):

 In case of accredited programme, significant accomplishments and/or progress

 Evaluation

 ⊠ Complies with requirements

 ☐ Substantially complies with requirements

-$\square$ Partially complies with requirements
+☐ Partially complies with requirements

 ☐ Does not comply with requirements